mrRobot62/solar_epever/README.md

 Written with CircuitPython for a Raspberry RP2040 PICO W board.
 The software run asynchron an read all configured registers out from the EPEVER device.
 Via MQTT data can be send to a MQTT-Broker (in my case ioBroker with installed MQTT extension)

+> Please NOTE: this repo is under development.
+Code.py (automatic starting) is currently not used !

 ## History
 |Version|Date|Info|
 |---|---|---|